Chapter 6 : 6.

 "Fine," she huffed, and busied herself pouring orange juice.
 Glancing up, her gaze fell on the Slytherin table.
 She started when she noticed Malfoy staring at her.
 She couldn't read his expression at the distance, but she could guess there was nothing pleasant in it.
 She held his eyes and glared haughtily, forcing a matching glare from him.
 Suddenly, as if by silent consent, they both went back to their food.

-"Oh, I am so excited to learn about the Zunatius Curse this year, it's supposed to be extremely difficult!"
+"Oh, I am so excited to learn about the Zunatius Curse in Transfiguration, it's supposed to be extremely difficult!"
+Hermione went on, ignoring Ron's scoff of derision.

 In half an hour, far too soon (at least by Ron's count) the trio shouldered their bookbags and trudged to the dungeons.